 The best way to use rewards cards

 Now, I’m far from an expert card user.
 I have two credit cards with differing rewards.
 Essentially, I have one card that I use for recurring bills and another card I use for everyday expenses.
-The second card is an Amazon Visa, which has various categories of rewards – 3% at Amazon and Whole Foods, 2% at restaurants, gas stations, and drugstores, and 1% back on everything else.
+The second card is an Amazon Visa, which has various categories of rewards – 3 percent at Amazon and Whole Foods, 2 percent at restaurants, gas stations, and drugstores, and 1 percent back on everything else.

 Recently, I learned a trick to using these rewards that I hadn’t considered before.
 The Amazon rewards card allows you to spend your rewards points directly at Amazon.
 That was my usual method.
 But I realized that the better option was to get cash back, and then if I still wanted to spend that money at Amazon, I could, but I would be earning additional rewards on that cash back.